The hybrid Master of Arts in Reading Education degree at Appalachian

 - Literacy coach

-- The Classroom/Clinical track is intended for classroom teachers and reading specialists.
+- The Classroom/Clinical concentration is intended for classroom teachers and reading specialists.
 With this concentration, you will be prepared to teach all aspects of reading and language arts to K-12 students.
 In addition, you will be eligible for Master (M) level teaching licensure.
 Click for course information.

 (Note: Not all courses listed may be delivered to Distance Education students.
 Refer curriculum questions to the program contact.)